 - All employees shall receive a copy of the Code when hired.

 - When an employee wishes to carry on any outside employment, service or volunteer activities outside of regularly scheduled hours of duty, the employee shall notify the Deputy Head in writing of the nature of such outside activity.
 This can be done by sending the Deputy Head a letter explaining the outside activity with a copy to the supervisor.

 - When the Deputy Minister makes a determination to prohibit or places conditions on an employee’s engagement in an outside activity due to a possible conflict of interest, the employee shall be notified in writing together with the reason for withholding such permission.
 A copy of this information is placed on the employee's personnel file.

-- Where a Deputy Head seeks to prohibit an employee’s actions under the provisions of the Code, the employee has the right to request a review of that decision to the Deputy Minister of Human Resources.
-In the case of employees of the Department of Human Resources, a review request can be made to the Secretary to Cabinet.
+- Where a Deputy Head seeks to prohibit an employee’s actions under the provisions of the Code, the employee has the right to request a review of that decision to the Deputy Minister of Finance.
+In the case of employees of the Department of Finance, a review request can be made to the Secretary to Cabinet.

 - Should an employee not agree with any decisions or actions taken as a result of the application of the Code, the employee may access the grievance process contained in the appropriate collective agreement or the Public Service Act.